 - The welfare of the child remains our principal aim.

 - All children whatever their age, culture, disability, gender, language, racial origin, religious beliefs and/ or sexual identity have the right to be protected from harm.

 - All suspicions and allegations of abuse will be taken seriously and responded to swiftly and appropriately.

-- All staff and volunteers working at our school have a responsibility to report concerns to the Designated Safeguarding Leads: Mr Richard Royle (Headteacher), Mr Mike Hunter (Deputy Headteacher) and Mrs Hilary Johnson-Browne (Head of Support Services), Phill Brette (Assistant Head – Windlestone), and Andrea Davies (Assistant Head – PACC).
+- All staff and volunteers working at our school have a responsibility to report concerns to the Designated Safeguarding Leads: Richard Royle (Headteacher), Michael Hunter (Deputy Headteacher), Hilary Johnson-Browne (Head of Support Services), Phill Brette (Assistant Head – Windlestone), and Andrea Davies (Assistant Head – PACC).